The Town of Southbridge is a grantee of the Massachusetts Community

 - Attract new businesses and improve the economic health of the Town

-Grant Year FY18 - The Town submitted the FY18 application on March 2, 2018, for Phase 2 of the Central Street Parking Lot project(landscape improvements), for a Code Enforcement Officer and Commercial Improvements.
-We expect to hear of the awards in July.
+Grant Year FY18 - The Town was awarded a CDBG Grant for FY18 in the amount of $825,000.
+The grant will fund Phase 2 of the Central Street Parking Lot project, a Part-Time Code Enforcement Officer and Commercial Improvements in the Downtown Target area.